umbraco/UmbracoDocs/10/umbraco-deploy/deployment-workflow/import-export.md

 [TBC - technical detail of each class with a brief description as to what it does]

-We've also made available various base implementations that you can use to build your own migrations.
+We've also made available base implementations that you can use to build your own migrations.
 You can use these to migrate between any other obsolete and replacement property editors that you have in your solution:

 [TBC - technica details of each class with a brief description as to what it does]

-Migrators will only run if you've registered them to, hence you can enable just the ones needed for your solution:
+Migrators will only run if you've registered them to, hence you can enable only the ones needed for your solution:

 [TBC - code sample]